dsouzaalfred/dsouzaalfred.github.io/_posts/2020-08-26-getting-started-with-react.md

 ```
 Now if you visit `http://localhost:3000/` you will see you different headings.

-In future lessons we will see how to add interactivity to our components.
+In our next post we will have detailed look at [JSX](/blog/react/jsx-what-is-that/).

 You can find the code on [GitHub](https://github.com/dsouzaalfred/blogdemos/tree/master/getting-started-with-react)